updated on 04 October 2021

 Non-law degree

-Lawyers don’t have to study law at university!
-A non-law degree can be followed by a law conversion course.
+You don’t have to study law at university to become a lawyer.
+A non-law degree can be followed by a law conversion course or non-law specific Solicitors Qualifying Exam (SQE) preparation course.

 Law degree

-The qualifying law degree, or LLB, covers seven compulsory subjects: public, criminal, contract, tort, property, equity and trusts, and EU law.
+The qualifying law degree (LLB) covers seven compulsory subjects: constitutional/administrative law, criminal, contract, land, equity and trusts, EU law, and tort law.

 Law conversion

-A law conversion course packs the key learning of a law degree into one year (if studying full time).
-Following the introduction of the Solicitors Qualifying Exam (SQE), a law conversion is not required to become a solicitor.
+A law conversion course packs the key learnings of a law degree into one year (if studying full time).
+Under the SQE, non-law graduates no longer need to complete a law conversion to become a solicitor (although a law conversion or SQE prep course is recommended).

 Bar course

-This is a mandatory stage of training to become a barrister that follows your law degree or law conversion.
+The mandatory stage of training to become a barrister that follows your law degree or law conversion course.
 There are a range of options at different law schools, serving different learning styles and budgets.

 Pupillage